lanceman2/quickstream/README.md

 variable and function names within the running program.
-Of course, writers of built in (libquickstream.so) blocks require more dynamic memory allocates in the block code, as apposed to having the linker loader doing the memory allocating and mapping as it does in a DSO block.
+Of course, writers of built in (libquickstream.so) blocks require more dynamic memory allocates in the block code, as apposed to having the linker loader doing the memory allocating and mapping as it does for a DSO block.

 ## Building and Installing